-August and into September is the peak season for products like apples, blueberries, grapes, muskmelon and nectarines, peaches, pears and plums.
-Nuts, blackberries and strawberries are still available, too.
+August and into September is the peak season for products like apples, blueberries, grapes, muskmelon, nectarines, peaches, pears, and plums.
+Nuts, blackberries, and strawberries are also still available.

-In fact, the best of Niagara’s produce will be on display in September at the Niagara Grape and Wine Festival, which runs from September 8 to 24.
-Numerous events are planned where top chefs will showcase locally prepared cuisine from locally grown foods, of course with lots of Niagara wines to go around as well.
+In fact, the best of Niagara’s produce is displayed every September at the Niagara Grape and Wine Festival.
+Patrons enjoy numerous events where top chefs showcase their cuisine prepared from locally grown foods, and of course a few glasses of Niagara wines as well!

 When you buy local produce, you’re getting the freshest fruit and vegetables you can find.
 They are usually picked at the peak of ripeness and in some cases are available to buy immediately.
 You can even join in the fun at a local “pick-you-own”orchard or fruit patch.
 Check out niagarafamilies.com for more details and for other family-friendly activities in the region.
 Beyond the benefits to your health, you are also directly supporting the farmers who grow your food, supporting and sustaining the local community and food supply.
 Many grocery stores are now labelling local produce as well, so even if you don’t have time to drive farm to farm regularly, you can still eat fresh and show your support.
 It’s still great to get out a few times a year to see the farms and take in the scenery.
 The fresh air, the beautiful scenery, and a chat with the growers is a great way to start your day, driving through some of the most beautiful countryside Canada has to offer–and all a quick car ride away from the mighty Niagara Falls.